vinfreecs/genga/Documentation.md

  * The default value of the density in g/cm^3.
 If the density is not included in the initial condition file, it can be set here globally for all bodies.
  * Use the Test particle mode: 0: All Bodies are treated as massive bodies; 1: Small bodies does not affect big bodies; 2: Small bodies only affect large bodies.
- * Particle minimum Mass:  Minimal Mass for massive particles in Test particle mode, lighter particles are treated as test particles.
+ * Particle minimum Mass:  Minimal Mass for massive particles in test particle mode, lighter or equal sized particles are treated as test particles.
  * The Restart time step.
 If it's set to a value bigger than 0, then the simulation will continue at the specified time step.
  * The minimal number of bodies in the simulation, not counting test particles.
 If the number of bodies gets smaller than Nmin, then the simulation will stop.
  * The inner truncation radius in AU, bodies with a separation to the Sun smaller than this are taken out of the simulation.
 (RcutSun in older versions)